keeganhsna/honey-aws/README.md

 `In computer terminology, a honeypot is a computer security mechanism set to detect, deflect, or, in some manner, counteract attempts at unauthorized use of information systems.
 Generally, a honeypot consists of data (for example, in a network site) that appears to be a legitimate part of the site and contain information or resources of value to attackers.
 It is actually isolated, monitored, and capable of blocking or analyzing the attackers.
 This is similar to police sting operations, colloquially known as "baiting" a suspect.`[[1]](#honeypot_term)

-<b> This tutorial will intentially creating a vulnerable EC2 server, do not deploy this on your production server!! </b>
+<b> This tutorial will intentionally create a vulnerable EC2 server, do not deploy this on your production server!! </b>

 ## 🏁 Getting Started <a name = "getting_started"></a>
 No coding exprience required!
 We will be using the Free tier AWS EC2 server to see ssh authentication attempts.